Updated on February 10th, 2021

 There are three types of chargers to consider:

-- Plug-in (AC-powered) chargers for locations with access to 110-volt sources (a barn, your house, etc.).
+- Plug-in (AC-powered) chargers (the least expensive option) for locations with access to 110-volt sources (a barn, your house, etc.);

-- All-in-one solar chargers combine a battery with a solar panel that provides a trickle charge keeping the battery effective for up to three years.
+- All-in-one solar chargers (most expensive) combine a battery with a solar panel providing a trickle charge keeping the battery effective for up to three years.

 |Energizer Type||Fence Type||Advantages||Disadvantages|